 Maybe--for some unknowable reason--she wants or expects you to change your original answer.
 So you do.

-Could this explain why many kindergarteners have failed the conservation task?
+Could this explain why so many young children have failed the conservation task?
 It might explain part of the phenomenon.

 James McGarrigle and Margaret Donaldson gave the classic conservation task a tweak.
 After the child inspected the two rows and acknowledged that they were equivalent, the experiment was "interrupted" by a "naughty" teddy bear who shifted the coins.
 The adult scolded the bear and asked the question again.